-Officially known as Netaji Subash Chandra Bose Island, this fascinating island was initially named after a marine surveyor, Daniel Ross.
-However, it was in 2018, that the name of this place was renamed to Subhash Chandra Bose.
+Officially known as Netaji Subhash Chandra Bose Island, this fascinating travel getaway was initially named after a marine surveyor, Daniel Ross.
+However, it was in 2018, that the name of this place was renamed after the great Indian freedom fighter Subhash Chandra Bose.

 Ross Island is famous for the ruins of the Penal colony.
 A Penal colony is basically an exile colony for prisoners where they are kept separately.
 The prison here came into function primarily to jail a large number of prisoners from the rebellion of 1857.
-And this Penal colony later came to be known as ‘Kalapani’.
-It was given this name owing to the atrocities which the Britishers inflicted upon the Indian prisoners.
+And the same Penal colony later came to be known as Kalapani.
+It was given this name majorly due to the atrocities which the Britishers inflicted upon the Indian prisoners.

 One can visit between March to May where the temperature remains 25°C and 35°C and in monsoon (June and September) the temperature remains 20°C and 30°C.